The Candler Scribe's Tablet

 scribes responsible for keeping records in the Mediterranean carried with them a

 quick drying clay dust, a tray and stylus to record events, accounts decrees, etc.

-and pour it onto the tablet, which was flat and had a short border all around.
-Once
+pour it onto the tablet, which was flat and had a short border all around.
+Once the

 surface, which dried to permanent status soon after the information was recorded

 This appeared to be the case with this tablet.